WW2 CIVIL DEFENCE UNIFORMS, INSIGNIA & EQUIPMENT

 Supplementary Fire Parties / Street Fire Parties - SFP Armbands / Armlets

 In the summer of 1940, Supplementary Fire Parties were organised by local fire brigades to assist in dealing with the outbreak of fires caused during air raids (from incendiaries mainly).
-They wore a dark blue cotton armband with red SFP letters.
-From August 1940, these armbands were then issued to the Street Fire Parties that were organised by the Wardens service.
-There were also armbands with the word FIRE in red issued.
+They wore a dark blue cotton armband with screen printed red SFP letters (listed as "Armband Street Fire Party - ARP 38 - Red Screen Printed on Dark Blue".
+From August 1940, these armbands were then issued to the Street Fire Parties that were organised by the Wardens' Service.
+Also listed in Post Office archive is "Armband Fire Observer - ARP 38 - Red Screen Printed on White".

 WW2 SFP (Supplementary Fire Parties / Street Fire Parties) Armband.